SwagiWagi/CSGORollBot/README.md

 # CSGOrollBot
-A simple, bad written, not maintained, worthless, piece of sh*t bot, for the crash game at csgoroll.com.
+A simple, bad written, not maintained, worthless, piece of sh*t bot for the crash game at csgoroll.com.

 Maven project, using Selenium.

 Run the program with the following arguments: